 Many parents are aware that babies have a very high need for calories for their small size.
-The majority of these needs are met by breast milk or formula, but at around 6 months of age complementary foods need to start being introduced as well to help them meet all their needs.
+The majority of these needs are met by breast milk or formula.
+But at around 6 months of age nutrient dense complementary foods need to start being introduced as well to help them meet all their needs.

-I always recommend that up through 2 years of age you build your child’s plate by focusing on an iron-rich food, a high calorie food, and a fruit or veggie at every meal.
-Head here for more details on this.
-Simplifying building a plate using these guidelines can really help to make meals easier.
+I always recommend that up through at least 2 years of age you build your child’s plate by focusing on an iron-rich food, a high calorie food, and a fruit or veggie at every meal.
+(But don't feel you have to stop at 2!
+We use this formula for adults and kids in my family!)

-You can also think of the high-calorie category as a little bit more of a catch-all category.
-When you think about it, things like sweet potatoes, bread and tortillas, many grains, and even beans can be considered high-calorie foods.
-They are some of the high-fat foods like oils and butters I mentioned above.
+You can also think of the high-calorie foods category as a little bit more of a catch-all category.
+When you think about it, food like sweet potato, bread and tortillas, many grains, and even beans can be considered high-calorie foods.
+They are some of the best calorie dense foods for babies!

 While this list is far from exhaustive, hopefully it will give you a good place to start when it comes to feeding your baby!

 For a full run down of what should be on your baby’s plate, as well as how you should serve it to help foster a positive relationship with food, make sure you grab the Starting Solids course.
 It walks you through everything you need to know to get your baby started on their eating journey confidently!
 And if your baby or toddler is older and you still aren’t sure about the foods you should be serving them, grab the Grow Baby Grow Ebook for help with that!